microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 #### Cause 2: The library was built on a different machine than the machine used to consume it.
 One machine created and published the binary package to a remote cache.
 Another machine typically used for development consumed the cached library.
-* Install a tools locally with the same version as your remote machine's.
+* Use the same tool versions locally as on your remote machine.
 * Rebuild your dependencies locally for development purposes.
-Test and fix issues later during continuous integration.
+Test and address issues later during continuous integration.
 * Add `--x-abi-tools-use-exact-versions` to your vcpkg invocation.
 This fixes the ABI of your tools based on the version in `vcpkgTools.xml`; vcpkg fetches its own copy if necessary.

 #### Cause 3: Self-hosted image updated the tools.